top of page

 Folllowing on from the refusal by Telford & Wrekin Council for the proposed kitchen and dining room En-Plan were employed to Appeal this decision direclty to the Planning Inspectorate in Bristol.

-The proposal is for a rear extension facing into the courtyard by almost the same extent as the width of the existing wing of the house and for much of its length.
+The proposal is for a rear extension to an existing barn conversion facing into the courtyard by almost the same extent as the width of the existing wing of the house and for much of its length.
 It would be single storey though it would include, central to it, a pitched gable extending in its height almost to the ridge of the existing property and which would reflect the same design feature of the existing extension on the end of the wing.
 External materials would appear to match those of the existing building.

 The Planning Inpsector upon visting the site had this to say in his conclusion: